olumpeter/web-projects/40-responsive-images/README.md

   1. a space, followed by
   1. the width of the slot the image will fill when the media condition is true (480px).

 Note that older browsers that don't support these features will just ignore them.
-Instead, those browsers will go ahead and load the image referenced in the <code>src<code> attribute as normal.
+Instead, those browsers will go ahead and load the image referenced in the <code>src</code> attribute as normal.

 ## How you can access this live website